 Being a digital nomad, living and working from anywhere, is many people’s dream.
-How can you create this kind of lifestyle for yourself?
+This is a full guide on how to become a digital nomad, work remotely and design a location independent lifestyle for yourself.

 As this lifestyle is becoming more popular, I sense that there are many people who would love to go location independent but are confused as to how exactly to achieve that.